 A Pair of Skønvirke Cabinets

-A pair of free-standing cabinets or bookshelves designed by architect Martin Nyrop and made by Rudolph Rasmussen circa 1900.
+A pair of free-standing cabinets or bookshelves designed by architect Martin Nyrop and made by Rudolph Rasmussen before 1905.

 The cupboards until recently were part of Copenhagen City Hall, the Danish Art Nouveau* National Romantic style building they were designed and built for.
 Nyrop was responsible for the design of the City Hall's totality: shell, accessories, furnishings.
 Construction on the building began in 1892 and concluded in 1905, therefore the cabinets were designed, built and installed before 1905.
 This makes the cupboards one of the first major collaborations for cabinetmaker Rudolph Rasmussen.